wg-osr/walkerga.github.io/class/mu_diabolist.md

 **D:** Dark Reward <br>

 ## Diabolic Spells
-Diabolists get second random spell from the [diabolist school](/spells/#diabolism) at level 1.
+Diabolists get a second random spell from the [diabolist school](/spells/#diabolism) at level 1.
 They’re stored in spell books and you spend Spell Dice to cast them.

 <details markdown="1">
 <summary>How GLOG spells and doom work</summary>